kohkimakimoto/crun/README.md

 ## Lua Interpreter

 You can implement Crun handlers in any programming languages you like.
-But crun has built-in Lua interpreter to implement handlers without dependences.
+But crun has a built-in Lua interpreter to implement handlers without dependences.

 ### Example